echilundo/courage-to-question/posts/denouement-2019-games.md

 I have played this for 25-30 hours.
 I have yet to finish it.

-But to enjoy some of the photos and videos I've taken [here](https://iamedson.com/red-dead).
-And read blogger extraordinaire Film Crit Hulk's thoughts on the game [here](https://www.polygon.com/2019/4/22/18298277/red-dead-redemption-2-pc-review-rdr2-story-design-criticism).
+But do feast your eyes on photos and videos I've taken [here](https://iamedson.com/red-dead).
+Plus, I recommend Film Crit Hulk's thoughts on the game [here](https://www.polygon.com/2019/4/22/18298277/red-dead-redemption-2-pc-review-rdr2-story-design-criticism).

 <p align="center">--</p>